oceanprotocol-archive/dev-ocean/doc/development/python-developer-guide.md

 ### Using pipenv

-The new kid on the block and the current PyPA recommended package manager.
+The current PyPA recommended package manager.
 [Pipenv](https://github.com/pypa/pipenv) on GitHub.

 ### Using Conda

-We don't currently use Conda but we might in the future.
+Currently, packages are not published to the anaconda package repository.
+However, you may use Conda as a virtual environment manager, and `pip install` a python package into your conda environment.

 ## Project Directory Cleanup